burhanorkun/debezium_w_ora/README.md

     - user: SYS
     - pass: oracle

-- Make changes on Source DB, see results on kafka topic,
+- Make changes on Source DB, see results on kafka topic, and on the target database.
-- Results on Target DB is in progress.

 - See the kafka topics